 Bryntum

 Complete UI suiteNeed multiple components beyond just gridsSyncfusion Data Grid or Kendo UI Grid

-Bryntum Grid has one of the best feature sets and UI of the data grids we compared.
-It includes AI integration, lazy loading, and nested grids.
+Bryntum Grid is a solid commercial option.
+It includes AI integration, an MCP server, lazy loading, and nested grids.
 Starting at $600 per developer per year, it offers transparent pricing with extensive documentation, support, and live demos.

-Handsontable includes a unique spreadsheet functionality, offering hundreds of built-in formulas, Excel-like keyboard shortcuts, and a Theme Builder.
-However, it lacks native lazy loading for large datasets and requires contacting sales for commercial pricing.
+Handsontable is the pick when spreadsheet behavior is the core requirement rather than enterprise-grade data handling.
+It offers hundreds of built-in formulas, Excel- and Google Sheets-compliant keyboard shortcuts, cell validation, and a Theme Builder.
+It lacks native lazy loading for large datasets and requires contacting sales for commercial pricing, so it’s a weaker fit for enterprise datasets than the other grids in this comparison.

-Syncfusion Data Grid is a good choice if you need a complete UI suite.
-Syncfusion has a generous free Community License for small companies, which includes its Theme Studio GUI.
+Syncfusion Data Grid is a strong enterprise-grade choice, with advanced features like Excel-like filtering, PDF/Excel exports with formatting preservation, chart integration, and AI-powered grid features like semantic filtering and anomaly detection.
+It’s also a good fit if you need a complete UI suite, and Syncfusion has a generous free Community License for small companies, which includes its Theme Studio GUI.

 Kendo UI Grid is also a good choice for a complete UI suite.
-The AI Toolbar integration is a great showcase of Kendo UI’s AI integration.
+The AI Toolbar integration demonstrates Kendo UI’s AI capabilities.

 For React applications, AG Grid Community provides the best free integration with its ag-grid-react package.
-For commercial enterprise features, Bryntum Grid, Kendo UI Grid, and AG Grid Enterprise offer comprehensive React support.
+For commercial enterprise features, Bryntum Grid, Kendo UI Grid, and AG Grid Enterprise all offer React support.

+Bryntum